The Addams Family: Film series and The New Addams Family (1991–2001)

 While the 1991 film received mixed reviews from critics, it performed reasonably well at the box office despite its production issues.
 The film triggered a lawsuit from David Levy over its use of Thing and Cousin Itt, as Levy had been the creator of those characters ahead of the launch of the 1964 television series.
 The case was settled out of court and the resolution is not known publicly.
 A second film in 1993, Addams Family Values was highly regarded by critics but performed poorly at the box office unexpectedly, and earned less than half the revenue of its predecessor.
 This, and the sudden death of Julia in 1994, prevented Sonnenfeld from producing further films.
 Both films received nominations for Academy Awards, BAFTA Awards, and Hugo Awards.
 For her role as Morticia, Anjelica Huston was twice nominated for the Golden Globe Award for Best Actress, and Raul Julia (as Gomez), Christina Ricci (as Wednesday), Christopher Lloyd (as Fester), and Joan Cusack (as Fester's wife, Debbie Jellinsky, in the sequel) received multiple Saturn Award and American Comedy Award nominations for their portrayals.

 Following the wave of interest in the franchise, a 1992 animated television series notably saw John Astin reprise his role as Gomez, almost thirty years after his first appearance in the role in 1964.
 It was nominated for four Daytime Emmy Awards, including one for Astin.
 That year, a pinball machine based on the franchise was also released, featuring original voice acting from Julia and Huston as Gomez and Morticia.
 It went on to become the highest selling pinball machine of all time at over 20,000 units.

-A direct-to-video film, The Addams Family Reunion produced by Saban Entertainment in 1998, featured the return of Carel Struycken as Lurch, but was otherwise unrelated to the Sonnenfeld films.
+A direct-to-video film, Addams Family Reunion produced by Saban Entertainment in 1998, featured the return of Carel Struycken as Lurch and Christopher Hart as Thing, but was otherwise unrelated to the Sonnenfeld films.
 It was very poorly received.
 The film was intended as the pilot for a Canadian-produced live-action television series, The New Addams Family, made with a mostly different cast and airing the following year.
 Astin, then in his late 60s, returned as Grandpapa Addams in the TV series, rather than Gomez, who was played by Glenn Taranto.
 The show concluded after a single season in 1999.
 A video game adaptation of The New Addams Family was released in 2001 for the Game Boy Color.